mhanberg/zk.nvim/README.md

 # zk.nvim

-A plugin for interacting with the [zk](https://github.com/mickael-menu/zk) language server and fzf.
+A plugin for interacting with the [zk](https://github.com/mickael-menu/zk) language server and fzf-lua.

-This is an exploratory plugin, mostly made for sharing the code for other to try.

 ## Install